techntools/sequelize-typescript-migration/README.md

 });
 ```

-let's see example, if you have this two models and run first makeMigration, it detects all table change from nothing.
+If you have these two models and run first makeMigration, it detects all table changes from nothing.

 ```typescript
 @Table